mrwishart/multiple_class_lab/README.md

 # Multiple classes lab

 Week 2, Day 2 Lab at Codeclan.
-Pair programmed with Rebekah Dixon to demonstrated TDD using multiple classes at a time.
+Pair programmed with Rebekah Dixon to demonstrate TDD using multiple classes at a time.

 ## Original brief: